grapa-dev/grapa/docs-src/docs/syntax/basic_syntax.md

 ### Parameter Passing Behavior

-**Important**: Grapa uses pass-by-reference for all function parameters, including default values.
+**Important**: Grapa uses pass-by-reference for all function parameters.
+Default parameter values are immutable (each call gets a fresh copy), while passed parameters remain mutable.
 This is a deliberate design decision to avoid implementing a full garbage collection system and maintain performance by limiting when copies are required.

 #### How Parameters Work